eth-cscs/abcpy/doc/source/getting_started.rst

 provide a specific form of neural network, the implementation of the neural network based ones do not require any explicit neural network coding, handling all the necessary definitions and training internally.

+It is also possible to provide a validation set to the neural network based training routines in order to monitor the loss on fresh samples.
+This can be done for instance by set the parameter `n_samples_val` to a value larger than 0.
+Moreover, it is possible to use the validation set for early stopping, ie stopping the training as soon as the loss on the validation set starts increasing.
+You can do this by setting `early_stopping=True`.
+Please refer to the API documentation (for instance :py:class:`abcpy.statisticslearning.SemiautomaticNN`) for further details.

 We note finally that the statistics learning techniques can be applied after compute a first set of statistics; therefore, the learned transformation will be a transformation applied to the original set of statistics.
 For instance, consider our initial example from `Parameters as Random Variables`_ where we model the height of humans.